+Positions selected by lottery (serving 1 year terms):

+At least 4 Parents

+DCTA Representation

+• 1 elected school-based representative

+The CSC will not:

+- 1. Participate in the day-to-day operations of the school; - 2.
+Be involved in issues relating to individuals (staff, students, or parents) within the school; or - 3.
+Be involved in personnel issues other than principal hiring (the School Personnel Committee will stand alone according to the current DPS/DCTA contract).

-- 4 Parents A Representation 1 elected school-based representative Leadership Team • Article 5-6: Instructional then than roles case CSC ent Members of the combined SLT and CSC will nominate inselves for these positions.
-If more nominations are provided a are needed the names will be selected at random to fulfill the s required.
-Remaining nominated names will be recorded in the e a member were to resign their role.
-The voting members of the will make decisions by consensus.
-When a consensus cannot eached the school principal will have the final say.
-Leadership Team State Statute: 22-32-126: Employment and Authority of Principals Idition to the responsibilities required in state statute, the bined SLT and CSC will: Meet at least once a month; Adhere to all expectations of Board Policy BDF-R4 Act as the school accountability committee for the school.
-Recommend to the principal priorities for spending school moneys and formulating school budget requests.
-Advise and make recommendations to the Principal and Zone Executive Director on the school improvement plan.
-Advise and make recommendations to the NDiZ Board of Education on the school priority improvement or turnaround plan.
-Provide input and recommendations on an advisory basis to the Zone and or District Accountability Committee and the Zone Director concerning Principal evaluations.
+Parent Members of the combined SLT and CSC will nominate themselves for these positions.
+If more nominations are provided than are needed the names will be selected at random to fulfill the roles required.
+Remaining nominated names will be recorded in the case a member were to resign their role.
+The voting members of the CSC will make decisions by consensus.
+When a consensus cannot be reached the school principal will have the final say.

+In addition to the responsibilities required in state statute, the combined SLT and CSC will:

+- Meet at least once a month: - Adhere to all expectations of Board Policy BDF-R4 - Act as the school accountability committee for the school. - Recommend to the principal priorities for spending school moneys and formulating school budget requests. - Advise and make recommendations to the Principal and on the school improvement plan. - Advise and make recommendations to the Board of Education on the school priority improvement or turnaround plan. - Provide input and recommendations on an advisory basis to the District Accountability Committee and the Instructional Superintendent concerning Principal evaluations. - Accountability Committeeconcerning Principal evaluations. - Increase the level of parent engagement in the school.
+The committee's activities to increase parent engagement will include, but not be limited to: - Publicizing opportunities to serve and soliciting parents to serve on the CSC.
+In soliciting parents to serve on the CSC, the CSC will direct the outreach efforts to help ensure that the parents who serve on the CSC reflect the student populations that are significantly represented within the school;

+Article 5-6:

+Instructional

+Leadership

+Team

+22-32-126:

+Employme

+nt and

+Authority

+of

+Principals

+- Assisting the District in implementing at the school the parent engagement policy adopted by the Board of Education; and - Assisting school personnel to increase parents' engagement with teachers, including but not limited to parents' engagement in creating students' READ plans, in creating individual career and academic plans, and in creating plans to address habitual truancy.

+McAuliffe Administrative Team-

+- School Principal - School Assistant Principals

+Responsibilities

+• Overall and day to day school operations

+McAuliffe ILT (Instructional Leadership Team) -

-McAuliffe Pe o ersonnel Committee - Principal 0 Responsibili ties: committee will adhere to and be responsible for DCTA Articles 13-8-4 (13-8-4-1 and 13-8-4-2), 13-8-5 and 6.
-McAuliffe Pe ersonnel Committee for RIBS - • The G School Principal Grade Level Assistant Principals tant Principal of Academics Responsibili ties: committee shall be responsible for all RIBS Procedures ned within DCTA CBA Article 13-10 McAuliffe Ac dministrative Team- School utive Director ol Principal ol Assistant Principals McAuliffe IL Г (Instructional Leadership Team) - Math depar Langu depar Socia depar Scien depar Electi ipal tant Principals - (at least one member from the following thments appointed by the principal) uage Arts - (at least one member from the following thments appointed by the principal) I Studies - (at least one member from the following thments appointed by the principal) ce - (at least one member from the following thments appointed by the principal) twes - (at least one member from the following thments appointed by the principal)
+- Principal - Assistant Principals - Math (at least one member from the following departments appointed by the principal) - Language Arts (at least one member from the following departments appointed by the principal) - Social Studies (at least one member from the following departments appointed by the principal) - Science (at least one member from the following departments appointed by the principal) - Electives (at least one member from the following departments appointed by the principal) - Special Education / Mental Health (at least one member from the following departments appointed by the principal)

+Responsibilities: